codio/knowledge/source/instructors/admin/organization/sso.rst

 7: Go to **SSO** and copy the **SAML 2.0 Endpoint HTTP** and paste into the **Identity Provider URL** field in Codio, and find and copy the **X. 509 Certificate** into the **Certificate** field in Codio.

 ..
-Note:: These field names relate to onelogin and may be different in other Service Providers
+Note:: These field names relate to OneLogin and may be different in other service providers

-8: In Codio set up the Attributes to map the Custom User fields from your SSO Service Provider (see below)
+8: In Codio set up the Attributes to map the Custom User fields from your SSO service provider (see below)

 9: Press the **Update** button in Codio to create the integration